 I’ve learned a lot of things photographing weddings over the years.
 It can be an overwhelming day for lots of couples.
 It’s always my goal to reduce stress, and make your wedding fun and memorable.
 I also want your images to be the best they can be.

 I put a huge emphasis on personalization.
 The main way I do this is by asking questions.
-I’m not a photographer who is overly demonstrative.
+I’m not overly demonstrative.
 I don’t direct every aspect of the day.
 I prefer to let things happen, ask questions, and guide you in the right direction.
 In the end I believe your images will feel more authentic and you won’t feel like I’m bossing you around.

 These wedding photo tips should help make things even easier.

 It is so important to embrace your wedding day for what it is, not what you imagined it to be.
 If there is crazy weather, the schedule gets off, or you forget a bracelet, love it for what it is!
 Things almost never go as expected and that’s ok.
 It’s still your day and like no other.
 That’s what makes it so special.

 A note on timelines… Timelines are great and critical to ensuring your day goes the way your envisioning.
 Here are a couple of ways to make sure you stay on time and don’t stress.